MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-prepare-a-configuration-package.md

 ---
-title: How to Prepare a Configuration Package | Microsoft Docs
+title: How to Prepare a Configuration Package
-description: Learn now to configure a RapidStart configuration package that can help set up new companies based on existing data.
+description: Learn now to prepare a RapidStart configuration package that can help you set up new companies based on existing data.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual